dimits-ts/coffee-ui/documentation/report.md

 implementation.

 ### Verification
-We used two forms of verification for the 2nd development cycle:
+We used three forms of verification for the 2nd development cycle:

 #### Questionnaires
 Used to verify functional requirements considered for the 3rd development cycle and general design choices.
 The questions, results and derived decisions can be found at [Addendum#Cycle 2 Questionnaire findings](#cycle-2-questionnaire-findings).

+#### Interviews
+Participants were asked to suggest features and give us feedback about specific design decisions.
+The interviews were kept mostly open and unstructured as to allow more general suggestions since the design was still in its early stages.
+Most interviews concerned students from the 19-22 age group, as well as a professional designer, since we felt that input on our design decisions was insufficient up to that point.

-### Talking subjects
+#### Talking subjects
 Testers were given a copy of the prototype running in an actual Android device and were instructed to explore the application with the following goals, while communicating their thought process with the test supervisor: